Postgres ON DELETE CASCADE - A Guide

 Understanding Postgres ON DELETE CASCADE

-The ON DELETE CASCADE, a referential action in PostgreSQL, allows database developers to automatically delete related rows in child tables when a parent row is deleted from the parent table.
+The ON DELETE CASCADE, a referential action in Postgres, allows database developers to automatically delete related rows in child tables when a parent row is deleted from the parent table.
 This feature makes sure that dependent rows are deleted along with their related rows, which helps you preserve referential integrity in the database.

 To implement the DELETE CASCADE action, you need to have two related tables: the parent_table and the child_table: